 A clear, crisp sky hung over the Great Hall.
-Faint whisps of winter cloud drifted across it above a scatter of students and teachers.
-Harry sliced his chicken and leek pie into bite-sized pieces and arranged them in a neat line across his plate.
+Faint wisps of winter cloud drifted across it above a scatter of students and teachers.
+Harry sliced his chicken and leek pie into bite-sized pieces and arranged them in a neat row across his plate.

 Katie plopped down on the bench beside him.
 ‘Heya, Harry!’

 ‘I thought you were meant to be at home for Christmas?’ he asked.

 ‘I came back.
 Angelina and Alicia were taking their plans for my well-being a bit too far, so I told them I’d go home when they did.
 I went home, had a really interesting conversation with my parents, and came back today.’

 Harry grimaced.
 She seems happy, though.
 It can’t have been too bad.

 ‘They cancelled their subscription to the Daily Prophet.’
 Katie beamed.
 ‘Dad told me that I could go out with whomever I damn well pleased as long as he was kind, good-looking, rich, and polite.’

 ‘Good,’ Harry said.
 ‘It’s about time more people realised how kind, good-looking, and polite I am.’